sandyherho/imc-precip-iso/README.md

 `
 @article{SuwarmanEtAl23,
-         author={Suwarman, R. and  Herho, S. H. S. and Belgaman, H. A. and Ichiyanagi, K. and Tanoue M. and Irawan, D. E.}, title={},
+         author={Suwarman, R. and  Herho, S. H. S. and Irawan, D. E. and Belgaman, H. A. and Ichiyanagi, K. and Tanoue M.}, title={},
          journal={xxxxx},
          year={2023},